AI Governance in Fraud Detection

 -

-- What level of model interpretability is provided for regulators and auditors?
+- What level of model interpretability does the vendor provide for regulators and auditors?

 - How are models tested for bias and discrimination?